Ayoub Khan

-Ayoub Khan (born May 1973) is a Pakistan-born British independent politician and barrister who has served as Member of Parliament (MP) for Birmingham Perry Barr since 2024.
-Khan has served as a councillor for Aston on Birmingham City Council since 2022, and formerly from 2003 to 2004 and 2005–2012, also formerly serving as a cabinet member on the council.
+Ayoub Khan (born May 1973) is a British independent politician and barrister who has served as Member of Parliament (MP) for Birmingham Perry Barr since 2024.
+Khan served as a councillor for Aston on Birmingham City Council from 2003 to 2004, 2005 to 2012, and from 2022 to 2026, and has served as a cabinet member on the council.

 A member of the Liberal Democrats until his resignation prior to the 2024 general election, since September 2024 he has been active in the Independent Alliance parliamentary group, with whose members he registered Your Party UK Limited in 2025.

 Early life and education

 Born into a Mirpuri-speaking family as one of twelve children of steel worker Iqbal and Parveen, Ayoub Khan moved to England from Ratta, Azad Kashmir at six months old.
 He attended Prince Albert Primary School, Duddeston Manor Secondary School and Josiah Mason College.
-He graduated with a Bachelor of Science (BSc) in Chemistry from the University of Birmingham and a Masters in Engineering (MEng) in Integrated Management Systems from the University of Birmingham.
+He graduated with a BSc in Chemistry from the University of Birmingham and a MEng in Integrated Management Systems from the University of Birmingham.

 He worked as an IT consultant from 1999 to 2003.
 He studied Law at the University of Central England, completed his Bar Vocational Training Course at the BPP Law College London and qualified as a barrister in 2007 after being called to the bar in 2005.
 He is a member of Lincoln’s Inn.